Indianapolis Hospital Malpractice Attorney

 The wrong baby is sent home with the parents after delivery.
 A surgery is performed on the wrong side of the body, or on the wrong patient.
 Hospitals call these incidents “never events,” because they are never supposed to happen.
 But the fact that hospitals have a name for them indicates that they do indeed happen.
 In fact, “never events” occur thousands of times a year in hospitals and other healthcare facilities across the country.
-The Indianapolis injury attorneys at Lee Cossell & Crowley, LLP fight to hold hospitals throughout Indiana liable when their institutional negligence results in serious personal injury or wrongful death.
+The Indianapolis hospital malpractice attorneys at Lee Cossell & Crowley, LLP fight to hold hospitals throughout Indiana liable when their institutional negligence results in serious personal injury or wrongful death.

 Hospitals are supposed to have appropriate policies and procedures in place to make sure never events, also called sentinel events, don’t happen, and the facility may be liable if it did not have the necessary policies clearly in place, or if the necessary training and supervision was never conducted.
 In addition, hospitals as employers can be held liable for the negligent acts of their employees committed during the course of employment.
 If a nurse administers the wrong medicine, if a radiologist misreads an x-ray, if unsanitized instruments are used or a hospital room is not effectively cleaned before use, the hospital may face liability for the serious injuries which result.

 If the malpractice was committed by a physician or surgeon at the hospital, can the hospital be held liable as well as the doctor?
 This can be a difficult question to answer.
 Doctors frequently have “privileges” which allow them to practice or operate on patients at the hospital, but they may not technically have the status of employees the way a nurse, technician or orderly may be.
 Sometimes doctors are part of a physician group which contracts with the facility, complicating the issue even further.
 At Lee Cossell & Crowley, LLP, we understand the complex legal and factual issues which may be present in a hospital malpractice case.